 When Healthcare Providers are HIPAA Covered Entities

 There has been no change in the definition of a healthcare provider since 1999 even though the healthcare industry has changed significantly since then.
-Hence HIPAA covered entity examples of healthcare providers are still providers of healthcare who conduct HIPAA transactions digitally.
-Digital transactions include claims, benefit eligibility queries, requests for referral authorization, and transactions for which HHS has set standards under the HIPAA Privacy or Security Rules.
+Hence HIPAA covered entity examples of healthcare providers are still providers of healthcare who conduct HIPAA transactions electronically using transaction codes for which the Department of Health & Human Services has developed standards.
+Electronic transactions include claims, benefit eligibility queries, requests for referral authorization, and payment transactions.

 HIPAA Covered Entity Versus Business Associate

 There are a number of references in this article to business associates, so it is important to state the differences between a HIPAA covered entity and a business associate.
 It was mentioned previously that a healthcare clearinghouse is categorized as a HIPAA covered entity since its only function is PHI-associated.
-In contrast, a business associate is an entity whose major role is not related to PHI, but gets access to PHI in order to provide a service for a covered entity.
+In contrast, a business associate is an entity whose primary function is not necessarily related to PHI, but who has access to PHI in order to provide a service for – or behalf of – a covered entity.

 Since the Final Omnibus Rule was published in 2013, business associates are just as responsible for the protection of PHI they access as a covered entity under HIPAA.
 Prior to disclosing PHI to a business associate, it is the responsibility of a covered entity to research a service provider and get a signed Business Associate Agreement (BAA) establishing the allowable uses of PHI; however, even without a BAA in place, business associates will still be liable for fines for HIPAA violations.